Airports seeing rise in security screeners calling off work

-NEW YORK (AP) — The federal agency tasked with guaranteeing U.S. airport security is acknowledging an increase in the number of its employees calling off work during the partial government shutdown.
+NEW YORK (AP) — The federal agency tasked with guaranteeing U.S. airport security acknowledged an increase in the number of its employees calling off work during the partial government shutdown .

-The Transportation Security Administration said in a Friday tweet that call outs that began over the holiday period are on the rise but the impact has been “minimal.”
-The agency said wait times may be affected but so far “remain well within TSA standards.”
+Employees of the Transportation Security Administration are expected to work without pay during the shutdown because their jobs are considered essential.

-TSA employees are expected to work without pay during the shutdown because they are considered essential.
+The TSA said in a statement Friday that call outs that began over the holiday period have increased.
+The agency did not say how many of its employees have called out, but it said the call outs have had “minimal impact given that there are 51,739 employees supporting the screening process.”
+The statement said wait times “may be affected” but so far “remain well within TSA standards.”

-The Department of Homeland Security and President Donald Trump pushed back Saturday on suggestions that the absences represented a “sickout” that was having significant consequences on U.S. air travel.
+“TSA is closely monitoring the situation,” the agency statement said.
+“Security effectiveness will not be compromised.”

 Most Read Business Stories